-Wake Forest has a twenty Megabyte connection to the Internet.
-Through this connection, Wake Forest has access to CRAY supercomputers located at the MCNS/North Carolina Supercomputing Center in the Research Triangle.
+Wake Forest has a 155-megabit connection to the Internet.
+Through this connection, Wake Forest has access to CRAY supercomputers located at the MCNC/North Carolina Supercomputing Center in the Research Triangle.
+Wake Forest University is a member of Internet II and is participating in the NSF sponsored High Speed Network Computing Initiative.